Sorry Zizou, but it's time to worry about Real Madrid after another shambolic Champions League loss to Shakhtar Donetsk | Goal.com

 As recent results have underlined, if you take Sergio Ramos out of the back four, the Spanish champions are always prone to collapse.

-Certainly, Raphael Varane looks utterly lost without his central defensive partner and the World Cup winner was again found wanting for Dentinho's 57th-minute opener in Ukraine, with the Frenchman effectively teeing the Brazilian forward up for a simple finish.
+Certainly, Raphael Varane looks utterly lost without his central defensive partner and the World Cup winner was again found wanting for Dentinho's 57th-minute opener in Ukraine, with the Frenchman effectively presenting the Brazilian forward with a simple finish because of a total lack of awareness of what was happening behind him.

 The use of Lucas Vazquez at right-back was also exposed as folly by another substitute, Manor Solomon, who was allowed to cut inside far too easily before firing past Thibaut Courtois.